The stats.ComputeStats class

 • D (Tajima’s \(D\)) is positive (+0.49), which is a corollary of Pi being larger than thetaW.

 • lseff is the number of sites used for analysis (excluding those with either too many missing data or too many alleles).
-Here the number is 3288, meaning that 5654 sites have been excluded (because the default is to exclude all sites with any missing data).
+Here the number is 3288, meaning that 5654 sites have been excluded (mostly because the default is to exclude all sites with any missing data).

 • nseff is the average number of used samples among included sites.
 In our case, since only sites with no missing data at all have been used, the number of samples is 99 because the last two sequences are from the outgroup, but this value can be smaller if the parameter max_missing is larger than 0 (see example in Missing data).